buildo/book/book/frontend/tutorial/step_6.md

 export default from './LoadingSpinner';
 ```

-3. Import it's style in the `loadingSpinner.scss` file:
+3. Import its style in the `loadingSpinner.scss` file:
 ```css
 @import '~buildo-react-components/src/loading-spinner/loadingSpinner.scss';
 ```